Affordable Housing Lottery FAQs

 Q: What happens when I am ready to sell my affordable unit?

 A: You must contact Huntington Community Development Agency that will find another affordable buyer.
 No real estate agents or brokers may be involved in the sale of an affordable unit.
 Huntington Community Development Agency monitors the sale and resale of all affordable units.
-One (1%) percent of the contract sale price per transfer of owner-occupied affordable unit shall be paid by the seller to the Agency at or prior to closing.
+A percentage of the contract sale price per transfer of owner occupied affordable unit shall be pad by the seller to the Agency at or prior to closing.
+The percentage is determined by the length of time owning the residence.
+Please refer to the town code for further reference.

 Affordable Housing eligibility - Ownership Units